Racial inequality in the United States: Inheritance and parental financial assistance

 Bowman states that "in the United States, the most significant aspect of multigenerational wealth distribution comes in the forms of gifts and inheritances."
 However, the multigenerational absence of wealth and asset attainment for African Americans makes it almost impossible for them to make significant contributions of wealth to the next generation.
 Data shows that financial inheritances could account for 10 to 20 percent of the difference between African American and White American household wealth.

-Using the Health and Retirement Study (HRS) of 1992 Avery and Rendall estimated that only around one-tenth of African Americans reported receiving inheritances or substantial inter vivo transfers ($5,000 or more) compared to one-third of white Americans.
+Using the Health and Retirement Study (HRS) of 1992, Avery and Rendall estimated that only around one-tenth of African Americans reported receiving inheritances or substantial inter vivo transfers ($5,000 or more) compared to one-third of white Americans.
 In addition, the 1989 Survey of Consumer Finances (SCF) reported that the mean and median values of those money transfers were significantly higher for white American households: the mean was $148,578 households compared to $85,598 for African American households and the median was $58,839 to $42,478.
 The large differences in wealth in the parent-generations were a dominant factor in prediction the differences between African American and white American prospective inheritances.
 Avery and Rendall used 1989 SCF data to discover that the mean value in 2002 of white Americans' inheritances was 5.46 times that of African Americans', compared to 3.65 that of current wealth.
 White Americans received a mean of $28,177 that accounted for 20.7% of their mean wealth while African Americans received a mean of $5,165 that accounted for 13.9% of their mean current wealth.
 Non-inherited wealth was more equally distributed than inherited wealth.

 Avery and Rendall found that family attributes favored white Americans when it came to factor influencing the amount of inheritances.
-African Americans were 7.3% less likely to have live parents, 24.5% more likely to have three or more siblings, and 30.6% less likely to be married or cohabiting (meaning there are two people who could gain inheritances to contribute to the household) Keister discovered that large family size has a negative effect on wealth accumulation.
+African Americans were 7.3% less likely to have live parents, 24.5% more likely to have three or more siblings, and 30.6% less likely to be married or cohabiting (meaning two people could gain inheritances to contribute to the household) Keister discovered that large family size harms wealth accumulation.
 These negative effects are worse for the poor and African Americans and Hispanics are more likely to be poor and have large families.
 More children also decrease the amount of gifts parents can give and the inheritance they leave behind for the children.

 Angel's research into inheritance showed that older Mexican American parents may give less financial assistance to their children than non-Hispanic White Americans because of their relatively high fertility rate so children have to compete for the available money.
-There are studies that indicate that elderly Hispanic parents of all backgrounds live with their adult children due to poverty and would choose to do otherwise, even if they had the resources to do so.
+Some studies indicate that elderly Hispanic parents of all backgrounds live with their adult children due to poverty and would choose to do otherwise, even if they had the resources to do so.
 African American and Latino families are less likely to financially aid adult children than non-Hispanic white families.